OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/cloud_view.rst

 Access the VMs with SSH Keys
 --------------------------------------------------------------------------------

 Any user can provide his own ssh public key to be included in the VMs created through this view.
-Note that the template has to be configured to include it.
+This requires the VM guest to be :ref:`contextualized <context_overview>`, and the Template must have the ssh **contextualization enabled**.

 |cloud_add_ssh_key|

 Manage VMs
 --------------------------------------------------------------------------------

-The status of the VMs can be monitored from the VMs tab.
+The status of the virtual machines can be monitored from the **VMs tab**.

 |cloud_vms_list|

-Information about the capacity, OS, IPs, creation time and monitoring graphs for a specific VM are available in the detailed view of the VM
+Information about the capacity, operating system, ips, creation time and monitoring graphs for a specific VM are available in the **detail view**.

 |cloud_vm_info|

-A user can perform the following actions from this view:
+Users can perform the following actions from this view:

-* Access the VNC console, note that the Template has to be configured for this
+* Access the VNC console, but only if it's configured in the Template.
-* Reboot the VM, the user can send the reboot signal (reboot) or reboot the machine (reboot hard)
+* Reboot the VM, the user can send the reboot signal (``reboot``) or reboot the machine (``reboot hard``).
-* Power off the VM, the user can send the power off signal (poweroff) or power off the machine (poweroff hard)
+* Power off the VM, the user can send the power off signal (``poweroff``) or power off the machine (``poweroff hard``).
-* Terminate the VM
+* Terminate the VM.
-* Save the VM into a new Template
+* Save the VM into a new Template.
-* Power on the VM
+* Power on the VM.

 .. _save_vm_as_template_cloudview:
 .. _cloudview_persistent: